khanson679/lingbib/README.md

 ## Support

-If you have general comments or questions about lingbib, we have a Gitter chatroom where you can join our discussion about how to build and maintain lingbib.
+If you have general comments or questions about Lingbib, we have a Gitter chatroom where you can join our discussion about how to build and maintain Lingbib.
 Feel free to also just drop by and say *hi*!

 [![Join the chat at https://gitter.im/lingbib/lingbib](https://badges.gitter.im/Join%20Chat.svg)][gitter-chat]